AaliIlyas/Theta-project-full/README.md

 GO
 ```
-The other procedure is ver similar, apart from querying the ProductId twice.
+The other procedure is very similar, apart from querying the ProductId twice.